 King Louis IX of France (d.
-1270, which is a bit of a spoiler), who would later be known as Saint Louis, would probably go somewhere on a list of the 10 greatest Crusaders of all time, particularly if you limit the list to military figures and to the canonical numbered Crusades.
-He'd be right up there alongside men like Godfrey of Bouillon, the first Christian "King" of Jerusalem (I put king in quotes because he refused the actual title), and Richard the Lionheart.
-The thing is, though, that those guys would make the list because they were pretty good at Crusading (Richard for sure, and Godfrey since, well, his Crusade actually succeeded), while Louis...let's say that he'd be on the list more for his enthusiasm than his performance, and for the fact that he had an excellent and very loyal biographer.
+1270, which is a bit of a spoiler), who would later be known as Saint Louis, would probably go somewhere on a list of the 10 greatest Crusaders of all time.
+He’d be right up there alongside men like Godfrey of Bouillon, the first Christian ruler of Jerusalem, and Richard the Lionheart.
+The thing is, though, that those guys would make the list because they were pretty good at Crusading, while Louis...let's say that he'd be on the list more for his enthusiasm than his performance, and for the fact that he had an excellent and very loyal biographer.

 Louis IX in a 13th century illustration (Wikimedia Commons)

-By all appearances Louis deeply believed in the Crusades and he wanted to be a successful Crusader, even to the point where he was prepared to lose his French kingdom by going off on Crusade—losing control of your European holdings was a concern for any noble who made the journey—not once, but twice.
+By all appearances Louis deeply believed in the Crusades and he wanted to be a successful Crusader, even to the point where he risked his French kingdom by going off on Crusade not once, but twice.
 He organized and led the Seventh Crusade starting in 1248, which targeted Egypt under the principle that you couldn't capture and hold Jerusalem without first subduing Egypt.
+The principle was sound, but the execution not so much.
 Louis sailed an army into the Nile delta in 1249, captured the city of Damietta, and sent a letter to the Ayyubid Sultan al-Salih demanding that he convert to Christianity.
 Then, over the spring of 1250, he bungled a march on Cairo so badly that his army was decisively defeated once on the way there and again, even more decisively, during a panicked retreat back to Damietta.
 Louis was taken captive, and had to be ransomed for about a third of his kingdom's annual revenue.

-Obviously this whole effort was not what you'd call "successful."
-The one thing Louis had going for him was that he'd brought along a knight and writer, named Jean de Joinville, as his chronicler and later as a close adviser.
-Jean's Life of St. Louis does a lot to burnish Louis' reputation to later audiences, describing in glowing terms his deep commitment to his faith and his great deeds even in the context of telling us about a military campaign that Louis led to total failure.
+Obviously this whole effort was not what you'd call “successful.”
+The one thing Louis had going for him was that he’d brought along his aforementioned biographer, Jean de Joinville, as both chronicler and adviser.
+Jean's Life of St. Louis does a lot to burnish Louis’ reputation to later audiences, describing in glowing terms his deep commitment to his faith and his great deeds even in the context of telling us about a military campaign that Louis led to total failure.

-The failure of the 1248 Crusade apparently gnawed at Louis, and when the Mamluks (who overthrew the Ayyubids in Egypt in 1250) looked like they were about to drive the Crusaders out of the Holy Land altogether in the 1260s, Louis resolved to come to their rescue.
+The failure of the 1248 Crusade apparently gnawed at Louis, and when the Mamluks (who overthrew the Ayyubids in Egypt in 1250) looked like they were about to drive the Crusaders out of the Holy Land altogether in the 1260s, the future saint resolved to come to their rescue.
 He declared his intention to undertake a new Crusade in 1267.
-Unfortunately for Louis, nobody else was too keen on the whole Crusading thing by 1267.
+Unfortunately for Louis, very few people were still keen on the whole Crusading thing by this time.
+Repeated failure and embarrassment will have that effect.
 Even Jean de Joinville passed on the chance to accompany his patron and do some more chronicling.
-Undaunted, Louis selected as his target: Tunis, which...wait, what?
+Undaunted, Louis selected his next target: Tunis, which...wait, what?

 He seems to be a little off the mark here, right?

-At first, Louis intended to sail to Acre, one of the last Christian holdings in the Holy Land, and do the typical Crusader thing while trying to regain and rebuild the Christian kingdoms that the Mamluks had recently been bullying around.
-But he got talked into going to Tunis by his brother, Charles of Anjou (d.
-1285), who was at the time (as Charles I) the King of Sicily (which he would later lose) and of Naples.
-Who, it should be noted, was acting in naked self-interest.
+At first, Louis intended to sail to Acre, one of the last Christian cities in the Holy Land, and do the typical Crusader thing while trying to regain and rebuild the principalities that the Mamluks had been conquering of late.
+It was his brother, Charles of Anjou (d.
+1285)—who was at the time (as Charles I) the King of Sicily (which he would later lose) and of Naples—who talked him into heading to Tunis instead.
+Though he must have made a logical enough case to his brother, it should be stressed here that Charles was acting entirely in his own self-interest.

-Charles believed that the ruler of Tunis, the Hafsid Muhammad al-Mustansir (d.
-1277)—who had been a vassal of Sicily but broke away when Charles seized the crown—had some kind of latent Christian sympathies.
-He believed it so much that he thought an attack on Tunis would somehow be the nudge Muhammad needed to convert.
-Then, he argued, with Tunis in hand, somehow Egypt would become vulnerable—even though there's a hell of a lot of land and/or water between Tunis and Egypt—and, as everybody knew by this point, taking Egypt was the key to taking Jerusalem.
+The ruler of Tunis, the Hafsid emir Muhammad al-Mustansir (d.
+1277), had been a vassal of Sicily but broke away when Charles seized the crown.
+Charles managed to convince Louis that Muhammad had some kind of latent Christian sympathies, and that an attack on Tunis would somehow be the nudge the emir needed to convert.
+Then, he argued, with Tunis in hand, somehow Egypt would become vulnerable—even though there's a lot of land and/or water between Tunis and Egypt—and, as everybody knew by this point, taking Egypt was the key to taking Jerusalem.
 This is the 13th century version of the Domino Theory, only even less coherent.
-Basically, Charles wanted Tunis as a Sicilian vassal again, and he knew how to push his brother's pious buttons to con him into helping.
+I have no idea if Charles actually believed any of it, but it seems more likely that he just wanted to make Tunis a Sicilian vassal again, and he knew how to push his brother's pious buttons to con him into helping.

 The Death of Saint Louis by the 15th century French painter Jean Fouquet (Wikimedia Commons)